 Here, $g^{\alpha\beta}$ represents a 4-dimensional metric, $A^{\alpha}$ is a 4-dimensional vector, and $\phi$ is a scalar field.
 Previously, we have also argued that variations in the background gravitational field or violations of the strong equivalence principle can be addressed by varying $x^4$.
 However, when the above quantities depend on $x^4$, they will no longer behave as 4-dimensional vectors or tensors.
 Nevertheless, as we will see, this simple Kaluza-Klein type of breakdown is not strictly necessary for a gravity theory.
-Instead, this breakdown only helps us interpret the theory in scenarios where the strong equivalence principle holds and helps in comparing the theory with others that were developed under the assumption of the strong equivalence principle.
+Instead, this breakdown only helps us interpret the theory in scenarios where the Einstein's equivalence principle holds in 4-dimension (metric is independent on $x^4$) and helps in comparing the theory with other gravity theories.

 For developing the theory of gravity we can start from the Einstein-Hilbert action $\mathcal{S} =\int \sqrt{-\widetilde{g}} \left[\frac{1}{2\kappa}\widetilde{R} + \widetilde{\mathcal{L}}_M \right]d^5 x $ but in 5 dimension.
-Here $\kappa = 8\pi G c^{-4}$ is a constant and $\widetilde{\mathcal{L}}_M$ is Lagrangian from the matter component.
+Here $\kappa = 8\pi G$ is a constant and $\widetilde{\mathcal{L}}_M$ is Lagrangian from the matter component.
 Varying this action with respect the 5 dimensional metric will give us the Einstein's tensor for this 5 dimensional metric.
 In absence of any gravitating mass the field equation should be given by $\widetilde{G}_{AB}=0$, where $\widetilde{G}_{AB}$ is the 5 dimensional Einstein's tensor.
-In presence of gravitating mass we need the stress energy tensor, which will be discussed in the next part.
-Here we should note that we mention the gravitating mass instead of vacuum, because if there is complete vacuum in the universe or there is no background matter, then according the theory there will be no meaning of inertia.
+In presence of gravitating mass we need the stress energy tensor, that we will discuss in a later section.
+Here we should note that we mention the gravitating mass instead of vacuum, because if there is complete vacuum in the Universe or there is no background matter, then according to the theory there will be no meaning of inertia.
 In other words we can think of it as if the gravitating mass at any point is something that is affecting the tress energy tensor.
-Rest of the universe as the background.
+Rest of the Universe is the background.

 Few straightforward calculations can show that $\widetilde{G}_{AB}=0$, in 5 dimension translate to the following equations in the four dimension